 It is perhaps the importance of food in my life that led me, at my lowest point in my Biological Sciences Degree, to develop an eating disorder, I could control the one thing that really meant something to me.

 Again, my past would creep up on me and I was forced to leave after only the foundation term as I needed more major surgery.
-Someone was smiling on me though and Leith’s agreed I could come back to complete the course the following year.
+Thankfully, Leith’s agreed I could come back to complete the course the following year.
 In hindsight, this couldn’t have worked out better.
 After recovering I struck a relationship with Michel Roux Jr, who allowed me to stage in all his London restaurants.
 This gave me such a buzz and I also staged at Blumenthal’s’ Hinds Head in Bray, Castle Terrace in Edinburgh and Boundary, under the fantastic Freddy Forster (more about him later).

 Upon returning, Leith’s was tough, time plans and a 4 hour commute each day above and beyond the cooking left me exhausted but happy, I was determined to achieve my goal.
-I graduated in 2016 with Merit, only a mark away from distinction.
+I graduated in 2016.
 I couldn’t be happier.

 Having learned so much under the guidance of Freddy Forster, I was given the job of Pastry Chef at Le Pont De La Tour.
 It was amazing, he is an outstanding leader and I gained so much from my role.
 But, again, my health would intervene and I was forced to leave with kidney problems.
 But, luck was to change.
 I got back in touch with an old school friend who I owe everything to.
 I wouldn’t be where I am now without her encouragement.
 She pushed me to set up freelance and begin writing recipes for brands and work on my own material for eBooks.

 This is where my dream comes true.
-I now recipe write for brands such as Steenberg’s Spices and The Wasabi Company, my first eBook is getting published and I have taught classes for Riverford Organic, alongside working abroad and in this country as a private chef.
+I now recipe write for brands, I have had an eBook published with a response far exceeding that I ever dreamed of, and I have taught classes, alongside working abroad and in this country as a private chef.